Clinical Nutrition Assessment of ISS Astronauts, SMO-016E (Clinical Nutrition Assessment) - 11.22.16

 Astronauts use the FFQ program to record their menu choices during the week as other operational duties and tasks allow.
 Astronauts also include vitamin supplements (such as Vitamin D) with their daily food intake.
 Body mass measurements are taken each week by each US astronaut using the body-mass measuring device.
 Blood samples are analyzed using finger sticks and the onboard analyzer to monitor blood pH and ionized calcium levels on a weekly basis.
 This information is recorded and downlinked each week to the flight surgeon, who uses the information to track the nutritional status of each astronaut.
 If decreases in body mass or nutritional balance are noted, the flight surgeon may advise the astronaut on measures to compensate.

-Davis-Street JE, Rice BL, Nillen JL, Gillman PL, Block G, Smith SM.
-Nutritional status assessment in semiclosed environments: ground-based and space flight studies in humans.
+Smith SM, Davis-Street JE, Rice BL, Nillen JL, Gillman PL, Block G. Nutritional status assessment in semiclosed environments: ground-based and space flight studies in humans.
 Journal of Nutrition.
 2001; 131: 2053-2061.